byvuong/b-100-days/README.md

-# 100-questions
+# 100-days

+Purposes of this repository are the following:

-Purpose of this notebook is to `investigate` bite size questions under 20 minutes and not more.
+- to `investigate` bite size questions under 20 minutes and not more
+- showcase kaggle competitions notebooks